 Here are some of the guidelines the NESHAP requires of companies that rely on spray booths, and that our spray booths follow:

-• Spray booths/stations used to refinish complete motor vehicles or mobile equipment must be fully enclosed and ventilated at negative pressure or up to 0.05 inches water gauge positive pressure for booths that have seals on all doors and other openings and an automatic pressure balancing system.
+• Spray booths/stations used to refinish complete motor vehicles or mobile equipment must be fully enclosed and ventilated at negative pressure or up to 0.05 inches water gauge positive pressure for clean air booths that have seals on all doors and other openings and an automatic pressure balancing system.

 • Install/operate filter technology on all spray booths/stations/enclosures to achieve at least 98% capture efficiency.

 • Spray booths/stations used to coat miscellaneous parts or products or vehicle subassemblies must have a full roof, at least three complete walls or side curtains, and ventilated so that air is drawn into the booth.

 As for businesses themselves, all employees who will be working with spray materials must be trained and certified on spray gun equipment selection, spray techniques, maintenance, and environmental compliance no later than 180 days after hiring.

 Marathon Finishing is dedicated to providing the most up-to-date spray booth technology to our clients.
 Check out our selection of clean air booths and stations or contact us for more information on shipping and installation.
 We have the best quality and pricing on the market, guaranteed.